I attended a gamification seminar

 U-CAN Quest

-It targets young men and is an RPG (pixel art).
+The target audience is young men, and it's an RPG (pixel art).

-After clearing the game, your occupation (in the game) is diagnosed based on the choices you've made up to that point, and
+After clearing the game, your occupation (in-game) is diagnosed based on your choices up to that point, and

 recommended occupations (in real life) are displayed at the end, encouraging you to obtain qualifications.